drivetribe/fuck-this/README.md

 So far we've defined `initialState` and `reducers` as objects.

 Both can also be defined as a function that returns an object.
-This function is provided `props`, the same `props` that are provided to your component by its parent:
+This function is provided `props`, the same `props` that are provided to the component by its parent:

 ```javascript
 const initialState = ({ initialCount }) => ({ count: initialCount });